Millington, Tennessee: Local government

 Millington is chartered by the State of Tennessee under a City Manager form of government.
 This city has a mayor and seven aldermen, each of whom each serves a four-year term.
-The current mayor is Terry Jones, and the aldermen, are Bethany Huffman, Al Bell, Jon Crisp, Larry Dagen, Thomas McGhee, Don Lowry and Mike Carruthers.
-The current City manager is Ed Haley.
+The current mayor is Larry Dagen, and the aldermen, are Bethany Huffman, Al Bell, Chris Ford, John Perales, Thomas McGhee, Don Lowry and Gavin Smith.
+The current City manager is Frankie Dakin.

 The current Public Safety Director is Gary Graves.

 Education

 The city is served by Millington Municipal Schools and Shelby County Schools.
 Millington Primary School, Millington Intermediate School, and Millington Central Middle High School are in the Millington Municipal School District.
 Lucy Elementary, Woodstock Middle School, and E.E Jeter School operates in the Shelby County Schools.

 Prior to the establishment of the municipal school district, Millington was mostly a part of the Shelby County Board of Education.

 Culture

 Sports

 USA Stadium was the home for USA Baseball from 1986 to 1996.
 Since then it has hosted numerous other events at the stadium, including 171 International Games, 18 Service Academy Spring Classics, eight Gulf South Conference Baseball Championships, 17 USA Classic National High School Tournaments, 16 NJCAA Division I World Series, 11 USA Teams, four TSSAA High School State Championships, and 18 foreign countries: Argentina, Aruba, Canada, China, Cuba, Italy, Japan, Korea, Mexico, Mongolia, New Zealand, Nicaragua, Peru, Puerto Rico, Taiwan, USSR (Russia), and Venezuela.